 3. Provide your employer with an accident report

 Employers are typically responsible for filing their workers’ compensation claim with their insurance company when an employee is injured or sick.
 Therefore, it is extremely important to notify your employer in writing of your disease or injury as soon as possible.
 Just as you communicate your situation to a doctor, employees should give a detailed explanation of their injury, how it occurred, where it occurred, and the date and time of the incident.
-According to the New York law, a worker who has been injured at work has 30 days from the date of the accident to notify their employer and up to 2 years for occupational diseases claims.
+According to the New York law, a worker who has been injured at work has 30 days from the date of the accident to notify their employer and up to 2 years for occupational disease claims.
 Missing or exceeding these deadlines could result in denial of compensation.

 4. Speak to a New York workers’ compensation lawyer